Exercise and fitness your way

 The average pace of running for men is around 7-8 minutes per mile (4-5 minutes per km) and, for women, 8-9 minutes per mile (5-6 minutes per km).
 However, factors such as fitness level, age, and running experience will influence this.

-Contents
+Table Contents

 What does the average pace of running mean?

-The average pace of running is the overall pace or speed at which you ran a particular distance.
-It’s the total run time in minutes divided by the total distance in miles or km.
-This will give you an average running pace of minutes per km or mile.
+The average pace of running is the overall pace or speed at which you run a particular distance.

 For example, if you run 3km in 30 minutes, your average pace will be 10 minutes per km.